 The Patriarch and Lady Edythe

-On my first visit to the winery, I learned the story of the Edythe and Hy Frank, the parents of Rich Frank and the inspiration behind two of his favorite wines.
+On my first visit to the winery, I learned the story of Edythe and Hy Frank, the parents of Rich Frank, and the inspiration behind two of his favorite wines.

 Edythe and Hy Frank met on a blind date with friends.
 After the date when Hy was going to walk Edythe to her home.
-He asked where she lived and learned her and her family lived not only on the on the same street, but in the same apartment building and on the exact same floor as Hy Frank.
+He asked where she lived and learned she and her family lived not only on the same street, but in the same apartment building and on the exact same floor as Hy Frank.
 Some call that fate.